About Us

 A brief history

-Besides the users making the site the greatest tri site and the most functionally loaded free site, here is a little history on how it got going and who some of the other players are.
+Here is a little history on how beginnertriathlete.com got started and who some of the other help are.
 Thanks to all for making this a great site!

 The site started years back under a different moniker: 'Mind, Body and Soul' - a horrible banner-ridden-free-tripod site.
-Very crude and my first experience at this web stuff.
-It was basically an ode to my first tri and some tips.
+It was very crude and my first experience at this web stuff.
+It was basically an ode to my first triathlon and some tips.
 Plus I needed a topic for a website.

 I leisurely started adding sections and a unique couch-to-5k program and a sprint based on what I had learned and experienced.
 The site never had a forum back then...well, it had a very horrible 'Frontpage' generated forum - a post a week maybe.
 Nevertheless, encouraging emails kept the evolution going, albeit slowly.
-I just got married, started my first 'real' job and started grad school.
+I just got married and started my first 'real' job and also started grad school.
 I also have to give thanks to a few key links from other sites...looking back, I don't really know why 'Mind, Body and Soul got any links - it was totally newbie-ish.
+But then again, back then - everything internet was new.

 In Spring 2003, we switched from Tripod to a .asp platform as I created some training logs via Frontpage and had 20 users using them.
 I always am one for functionality.
 It was very time consuming and cumbersome as I had to create each one.
 This is also when we changed names to Beginnertriathlete.com as Mind, Body, Soul was taken in every form possible.
 I started publishing monthly content at this time.

 Soon after, I found this forum software and set it up.
 It was slow (not a lot of posts - a big room with nobody in!)
 I had no grand plan for the site, just still messing around.
-Every week there would be a post or two and I would be like 'cool!
-A post!'
-I did a lot of research back then on many posts as I do not and still don't know all.
+Every week there would be a post or two and I would be like, "Cool!
+A post!"
+I did a lot of research back then on many posts as I did not and still don't know everything.
 Lara_SD came on to the forum in 2003 sometime and has been a regular.
 She is quite resourceful and has helped answer a lot of posts - same with Michael Pate.
-I then decided I wanted to integrate training logs with the new webhit 'blogs' and this forum - something i hadn't seen done yet but sounded like the coolest idea.
+I then decided I wanted to integrate training logs with the new webhit 'blogs' and this forum - something I hadn't seen done yet but it sounded like the coolest idea.
+Just imagine looking and commenting on your friends training log!
 This is the first time I had to actually dump huge amounts of money into the site for programming to do this.
-Lucky for you, I roofed for about a month on the weekends to save up...not to mention convincing the wife that credit card debt is good - everybody has it. ;) It was totally worth it though.
+Lucky for you, I roofed for about a month on the weekends to save up...not to mention convincing the wife that credit card debt is good - everybody has it.
+It was totally worth it though.

 Durning Christmas 2003 Malvey came on the scene as our motivational writer.
 He is awesome.
 Enrico (smeeko) has donated several training specific articles too...many thanks.
 Plus we thank 'The Steves' and many others for content.
-Right before vacation in Christmas 2003, I decided to up the ante and get serious - people's wonderful success-story emails just fueled me.
-I decided to come out with some olympic programs and more sprints - kind of choose what fits your lifestyle - plus a redesign.
-December 2003 was when the forum started taking off.
-I guess with new design, training plans and new years resolutions.
+Right before vacation in Christmas 2003, I decided to up-the-ante and get serious as people's wonderful success-story emails just fueled me.
+I decided to come out with some olympic programs and more sprints - kind of a choose what fits your lifestyle - plus a redesign.
+It was December 2003 when the forum started taking off.
+I guess new design, training plans and New Years resolutions provided just the catalyst.
 Needless to say, vacation Christmas 2003 was no vacation at all - lots of late nights in front of the computer screen for two weeks.

 All through early 2004 we came out with more new log features.
 I was addicted to programming and new stuff.
 The anticipation still kills me.
-The race reports were new based on a paper version from www.endurancecoach.com.
+We came out with detailed race reports at this time.
 Lara_SD helped me immensely on testing the software before we went live...many thanks.
-Also several others contributed to crucial elements, bug testing and comments (those others listed in the 'instructions' in the training log forum - thanks to you!)
+Also several others contributed to crucial elements, bug testing and comments - thanks to you!
 We also added the 'directory' at the top for addition of links.
 About 20 people have helped put in links to fill it up this year, notably Kgart, dhlundblad, cameronw, Tri-Wog StL, Pro_rider, royj, geoffs, shaundeane, Machiavelo, snikpos, robbertcj, Pro_rider and more.

 Thank you